 Many Volunteer homes do not have access to running water or electricity.
 Water is collected at a community pump or well.
 Cell phone coverage in Senegal is fairly good and you will have a basic Peace Corps issued cell phone.
-Internet is becoming more widespread, although it is still not available everywhere.
-You may be able to access 4G if you own a smart phone or invest in an internet dongle.
+Internet is becoming more widely available, although it is still not available everywhere.
+You may be able to access 4G if you own a smart phone or invest in an internet USB.
 Internet coverage is more commonly available in larger towns and cities.

-Volunteers are encouraged to bring a laptop as it helps greatly in project planning, monitoring and reporting, and other important tasks.
-Keep in mind however that the dust, heat, and humidity of Senegal are hard on electronics.
-It can be very useful to have a laptop and a smart phone, but you may not wish to invest in the most expensive or the most current model; cheaper used and/or hardier models may be better options.
+Volunteers are encouraged to bring a laptop for project planning, monitoring and reporting.
+However, keep in mind that the dust, heat, and humidity of Senegal are hard on electronics.
+It can be very useful to have a laptop and a smart phone, but you may not wish to invest in the most expensive model; cheaper used and/or hardier models may be better options.

 Senegalese dishes are tasty, usually consisting of rice, millet, or corn with vegetable sauces, and sometimes with fresh or dried fish.
 Meat is also available but more of a rarity.
+The quality of food you eat daily depends on the size of your host family and their level of income.
 There is far less variety than many Americans are accustomed to having.
 Determined vegetarians are able to make arrangements to maintain their diet, but this usually further decreases variety.

 Senegal enjoys a good primary road system, but transportation remains a challenge.
 You will usually travel in crowded, shared taxis and buses over rough roads, particularly outside of urban areas.
 You will travel by bike or on foot or donkey cart for shorter trips within your community and to nearby towns or villages.

 Senegalese pride themselves on being well dressed, and a neat and dignified appearance will say a lot about your desire to be accepted as a colleague.
-During pre-service training, the dress code is business casual.
-At site, working in farms and fields, dress is more casual, but you will continue to want to be well dressed for meetings, etc. There is a lot of beautiful cloth available in Senegal, and many Volunteers have clothing made by local tailors.
+During Pre-Service Training, the dress code is business casual.
+For working in farms and fields and while in your community, dress is more casual, but you will want to be well dressed for meetings and formal occasions.
+There is a lot of beautiful cloth available in Senegal, and many Volunteers have clothing made by local tailors.
 If you are a woman, plan to wear clothing that is not overly tight and that covers you to below the knee.
 If you are a man, long shorts are acceptable for farm labor and sports, but otherwise are rarely worn.

 Learn more about the Volunteer experience in Senegal: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.